Skip to content

 Behavior

 • Aliases are not shown in /v1/models.
-The model list endpoint returns only real models.
+The model list returns only real model names.

 • Self-referencing aliases are ignored.
-An alias like gpt-4: gpt-4 is skipped with a warning in logs.
+An alias like gpt-4: gpt-4 is skipped with a warning.

 Example: Zero-Downtime Model Upgrade